 On June 24th the CPUC approved the 2021 update to the Distributed Energy Resources Avoided Cost Calculator (ACC) in a 5-0 vote.
-This normally obscure approval via the resolution process (Resolution E-5150) garnered a lot of public comment encouraged by distributed solar advocates convinced the decline in avoided costs from 2020 was a utility driven attempt to thwart the industry.
-Thankfully the commissioners unanimously stood by the recommendation of Energy Division (as well as NRDC, TURN and CalAdvocates) to approve the new avoided costs.
+This normally obscure approval via the resolution process (Resolution E-5150) garnered a lot of public comment arguing that the decline in avoided costs from 2020 would harm the rooftop solar industry.
+After listening to public comment, the commissioners unanimously stood by the recommendation of Energy Division, NRDC, TURN and CalAdvocates to approve the new avoided costs.

 The ACC is the model developed by Energy and Environmental Economics (E3) under contract with the CPUC to determine the value DER.
 In 2020 the CPUC and E3, with significant stakeholder input, implemented a major update to better and align supply and demand side planning in the CPUC’s efforts to realize a reliable, zero carbon electric grid at the lowest possible cost to ratepayers.
 The 2020 update implemented a number of new models and methods and for the first time in many years, resulted in an increase in avoided costs for DER.
 In 2021, those models were improved and calibrated to better reflect conditions observed in the market as solar penetration increased in California, and a number of inputs were updated to more recent (and lower) cost estimates for solar and storage technology.
 This significantly lowered the avoided cost value relative to 2020 for solar in particular, but put the ACC back on track to be consistent with the long-term trend of declining costs for zero carbon generation in California.